What: Present Quilts of Valor (QOV) to each Veteran

 We have added monthly drawings at our General Membership Meetings.
 One drawing is for attendance and another for that Month’s Birthday.
 So come to the meetings and be eligible to win Gift Cards or Cash.
 Must be present to win.

-Next ROMEO Breakfast: November 13 @VICKY’S 2349 PINN RD any time after 8am.
+Next ROMEO Breakfast: November 20 @MI CELAYENCE 2907 FREDERICKSBURG RD.any time after 8am.
 Stay hungry, my friend.

 ‘This is a brotherhood:’ History, West Side pride, military service unite Edgewood District Veterans